kubernetes-sigs/kjob/docs/commands/kjobctl_create/kjobctl_create_slurm.md

     <tr>
         <td></td>
         <td style="line-height: 130%; word-wrap: break-word;">
             <p>Specify containers from which logs will be streamed.
-This can be set only if --wait is used.</p>
+This can be set only if --wait is used.
+By default, all containers are included.</p>
         </td>
     </tr>
     <tr>